joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 - **Identifier**: Use your WP API base URL like `https://example.com/wp-json/`
 - **Signing Algorithm**: Set this to "HS256"

-Once you create the API, click on the **Settings** tab, scroll down, and turn on **Allow Offline Access** so we can refresh our access tokens.

-Now click on the **Permissions** tab to add the WordPress actions we want to allow external applications to take.
+Now click on the **Permissions** tab to add the WordPress capabilities we want to allow external applications to take.
 We don't need to add every single WordPress capability here, just the ones that will be requested by other applications.
 You can map these 1:1 with [existing WordPress capabilities](https://wordpress.org/support/article/roles-and-capabilities/#capability-vs-role-table) if you're using core WP REST endpoints or create additional ones if you're exposing your own API functionality ([covered here](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/)).

 In this example, we're going to allow creating posts under the current user's account and editing them, so we'll add: